Jogging

 Hanane Hajj Ali is many women.
 She is a Lebanese actor and playwright.
 A feminist and a political activist.
 A mother and a wife.
 In her award-winning play Jogging, a humorous, revealing and finally dark performance, she inhabits four women and asks herself: “Who is Medea today in a torn city like Beirut”?

-Proceeds from the ticket sales go to Action for Hope, you can choose between three amounts of donations when ordering your ticket.
+Proceeds from the ticket sales go directly to a local organization, you can choose between three amounts of donations when ordering your ticket.

 The four women Hanana portrays are herself, the Medea of Euripides’s ancient Greek tragedy; and two contemporary Lebanese women, one who kills her children and herself, and another who sacrifices her children to the wars of the Middle East.